torbato/vesper-windows-terminal/README.md

 > Disclaimer: this is still a work in progress.
 I've never experimented with creating a color scheme so colors might not be consistent.
-> This was not made with accessibility in mind, because of both a lack of skill and time.
+> This was not made with accessibility in mind, because I lack both the skills and the time to implement it.